Wireless speaker: Bluetooth

 Recent models generally use Bluetooth 4.0 or even Bluetooth 5, and wireless speakers generally have a range of 10 meters.
 Bluetooth devices use a radio communication frequency such that the devices do not have to be in a visual line of sight with each other.

 Some speakers may benefit from the NFC system to facilitate pairing with the source device.

 Battery

 Wireless speakers use rechargeable batteries to power them.
-The operating time of the speaker before it has to be recharged is usually 6 hours.
-Models with more powerful batteries can last up to 10 hours or more.
 Almost all wireless speakers operate on rechargeable batteries that are not replaceable, so that the lifespan of these speakers is that of their batteries.
 Some speaker models with a large battery capacity can also act as a power bank to charge another device to full capacity, such as a mobile phone.

 They are generally recharged with either a C8 appliance plug or a more universal USB connector, mainly through either mini or micro-USB or USB-C connectors.
 Other speakers utilize proprietary connectors such as Apple's Lightning connector.
 The complete charging cycle a speaker generally varies from 3 to 6 hours.